programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 $it = 'floccinaucinihilipilification';
 print '<p>I think he is doing '.$it.' again</p>';
 ```
 Don’t worry about the detail of the syntax.
 It is enough for you to understand the core concept here.
-First, I put this long word in a variable called “it” (`$it`).
-Then, I can use `$it` to refer to the long word in the second line.
+First, we put this long word in a variable called “it” (`$it`).
+Then, we can use `$it` to refer to the long word in the second line.
 The result is HTML paragraph of “I think he is doing floccinaucinihilipilification again”.
 It is like a mathematical formula, right?
-I guess you understand the following without explanation. x and y are variables containing numbers.
+You probably understand the following without explanation. x and y are variables containing numbers.

 x = 10